 As an antihistamine, Benadryl works by blocking the release of histamine and acetylcholine that the body makes in response to an allergic reaction.
 Benadryl dries up watery eyes, runny noses, and decreases swelling, sneezing, itching, and other symptoms of allergies.
 It also is often used to make a dog sleepy or help with motion sickness.

 What to Treat With Benadryl

-Dogs that may benefit from receiving Benadryl are typically ones that may have allergies or are travelling.
+Dogs that may benefit from receiving Benadryl are typically ones that may have allergies or are traveling.
 Some specific examples of when Benadryl may be used are:

 - When a dog is stung or bit by an insect.

 - When a dog is bit by a venomous reptile or insect.